 Before departure, the pilot had two conversations with a flight service specialist about how to depart the airport.
 He intended to depart and remain VFR until he could pick up his IFR clearance in the air.
 He needed to remain outside of or below the San Diego’s Class B airspace boundary until he was able to get his clearance, so he chose to take off to the east into rising terrain and remaining low enough to skirt the boundary of Class B airspace.
 While departing VFR and picking up an IFR clearance once in the air is a common technique, the VFR minimum safe altitude in that area was higher than the pilot flew.

 Eight passengers, all members of McEntire’s band, died that night, as well as the two pilots.
 McEntire, along with her husband and manager, had decided to spend the night in San Diego and planned to depart in a separate aircraft the next day.

-John Denver was an internationally acclaimed musician and songwriter who was also known for his humanitarian efforts.
+John Denver was an internationally acclaimed musician, songwriter, and pilot who was also known for his humanitarian efforts.
 He died on October 12, 1997, when the amateur-built Adrian Davis Long-EZ aircraft he was flying crashed into Monterey Bay.
 According to the NTSB, Denver lost control of the aircraft while attempting to switch fuel tanks after a series of touch-and-goes at Monterey Peninsula Airport in Pacific Grove, California.